What Is SEO? A Beginner’s Guide to Search Engine Optimization

 The first step in accomplishing great SEO is creating a website on a platform that facilitates easy customization and content updates, and provides the tools you need to optimize your site elements.
 We suggest using a website builder like Wix, which enables simple site updating and has built-in SEO tools.

 Once you have the foundations of your site ready, you’ll need to pay attention to many small details such as metadata and linking, which can help improve your rankings.
-This article will cover what it takes to implement those details and make sure that they are meeting SEO standards.
+This article will cover what it takes to implement those details and make sure that they are meeting SEO standards and eventually SEO ROI.

 What is SEO?

 SEO, or search engine optimization, is the process of optimizing websites so that they rank well on search engines through organic (non paid) searches.
-This is one of the most crucial types of marketing for any business.
+This is one of the most crucial marketing strategies for any business.

 Because Google aims to provide a positive user experience for its searchers, it wants to present the best possible information available.
 Therefore the focus of SEO efforts should be the process of making sure search engines recognize your content as the leading information on the web for a particular search query.

 Search engines use robots that crawl webpages across the internet in order to determine what content they contain and, in turn, what the pages are about.
 These bots scan the code, picking up the written text, images, videos and more that appear on webpages to gather all information possible.
 Once they’ve gathered enough intel about the type of information available on each page and determined that this content will be useful to their searchers, they add these pages to their index.
 The index is essentially all possible web results that a search engine stores to provide to a potential searcher.